DeisData/deisdata.github.io/shell/pipes-filters/index.md

 ## View particular file contents
 - `cat`is the concatentate (join together) command that prints the contents of files one after another
 - `less` displays a screenful of the file and then stops.
-You can go forward one screenful by pressingthe spacebar, or back one by pressing [b] and [q] to quit.
+You can go forward one screenful by pressingthe spacebar, or back one by pressing <kbd>B</kbd> and <kbd>Q</kbd> to quit.
 - `head` shows the first few lines of a file.
 For example, `head -n 5` will show the first 5 lines.
 - `tail` shows the last few lines of a file
 - `cut` removes or cuts out certain sections of each line in a file